asiloisad/pulsar-screen-position/README.md

   </a>
 </p>

+Keep position of text editor at focus line while resizing e.g. split pane.
+The mouse wheel and cursor movement are traced.

 ## Installation

 To install `keep-position` search for [keep-position](https://web.pulsar-edit.dev/packages/keep-position) in the Install pane of the Pulsar settings or run `ppm install keep-position`.